johngabrielmartinez/johngabrielmartinez.github.io/essays/ui-frameworks.md

 Learning raw CSS first builds stronger intuition.
 Frameworks then become amplifiers of that knowledge.

-## The Productivity Shift

-During my first Bootstrap assignment, I felt slowed down by the class-heavy syntax.
-By the time I completed later rebuild exercises, I noticed something different.
-I began anticipating the layout structure before writing it.
-I started thinking in terms of rows, columns, and responsive breakpoints automatically.

-The framework stopped feeling like an obstacle and started feeling like a toolkit.

-That shift mirrors a common pattern in software engineering: initial friction leads to long-term efficiency.
-The investment of time pays off through speed, predictability, and reduced debugging.

 ## When to Use a UI Framework